fahi24-beep/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-this is jst a simple tic tac toe game
+This is jst a simple tic tac toe Game.